smarthercules/Data-Analysis-for-Twitch-CDN/README.md

 The file of my thesis, including .pdf file and latex source file.

 ### ./Data:
-The .md file introduces the Twitch's dataset and data access.
+The Introduction of the Data and Data Access.md file in the folder introduces the Twitch's dataset and data access.
 One need to follow the instruction in the folder to get the data.

 ### ./Program:
 The code I used in my thesis, including .ipynb file and code for the CJS model.